 Dreamworker Wanda Burch has a more hopeful story.
 She listened to the insistent nightmares that plagued her nights and went to the doctor office, only to be turned away several times.
 The nightmares continued and one pointed out to her a specific spot on her breast.
 She went back to the lab and asked again for a test.
 A lump was found that the earlier scanning had missed — breast cancer.

-Wanda continued to practice dreamwork throughout her healing and is now cancer-free for over 17 years after that initial diagnosis.
-Watch the video below as she describes how her dreams literally saved her life.
+Wanda continued to practice dreamwork throughout her healing and is now cancer-free for after that initial diagnosis.

 Neurologist Daniel Schneider has also published some warning dreams in his book Forewarning Cancer Dreams and the Bioplasma Concept.
 In one account, a man has repetitive dreams about being shot at by a machine gun, the bullets hitting the left side of his lower chest.
 As Van de Castle reports, “A check up revealed a small tumor on the left lover lobe of his lung, but it had not yet metastasized.” (p.
 366).